 You’re under a great deal of stress.
 But you’re holding your own, taking care of business.
 In fact, you’re looking good and feeling fine.
 That’s because your stress hormones (cortisol and DHEA) and neurotransmitters (adrenaline, norepinephrine, and dopamine) are soaring.

-But unless you’re stress soon goes away – and when does it ever? – you cannot continue to run full throttle forever.
+But unless your stress soon goes away – and when does it ever? – you cannot continue to run full throttle forever.
 The longer you stay stressed, the faster you burn through your stress hormones and neurotransmitters.
-And unless you enjoy a near perfect health related life style – and who does? – your adrenals will soon start to falter.
+And unless you enjoy a near perfect health-related life style – and who does? – your adrenals will soon start to falter.

 That’s why we created the “Wired for Sound” adrenal support bundle of products.
 These supplements were hand-picked to keep you functioning at your best even during times of sustained stress.